-- The Preceptor will evaluate the performance of the intern at the mid-point of the rotation. - The preceptor and intern should meet in person to discuss the mid-point rotation evaluation. - Immediately following the meeting, both preceptor and intern should sign and date the evaluation form and electronically submit it to the DPH WIC Dietetic Internship Program Director and/or Internship Coordinator. - If adequate progress is not being made, steps needed to correct the deficiencies will be established as part of the mid-point evaluation documentation. - Early feedback and preceptor suggestions for improvement are strongly encouraged before problems develop. - Mid-point evaluations are not required for rotations of six weeks or less. - Preceptors and interns are notified by email when mid-point evaluations are due.
+- The Preceptor will evaluate the performance of the intern at the mid-point of the rotation. - The preceptor and intern should meet in person to discuss the mid-point rotation evaluation. - If adequate progress is not being made, steps needed to correct the deficiencies will be established as part of the mid-point evaluation documentation. - Early feedback and preceptor suggestions for improvement are strongly encouraged before problems develop. - Mid-point evaluations are not required for rotations of six (6) weeks or less. - Preceptors and interns are notified by email when mid-point evaluations are due.